-(1) The amounts shown with a grant date value of February 1, 2013 reflect the number of shares underlying restricted stock unit awards granted pursuant to the 2004 Equity Incentive Plan.
-Each unit represents the right to receive one share of the Company's Common Stock upon vesting of the award.
+The amounts shown reflect the number of shares underlying RSU awards granted pursuant to the 2004 Equity Incentive Plan.
+Each RSU represents the right to receive one share of the Company's Common Stock upon vesting of the award.
 These RSUs are subject to cliff vesting on the third anniversary of the grant date provided the recipient remains employed by the Company on the vesting date.
-RSUs do not have voting rights, but do accrue dividend equivalent rights in the form of additional restricted stock units.
-The additional units vest only to the extent the underlying units vest.
-The RSUs granted in 2013 accrued dividend equivalent rights during 2013, but the amounts shown do not include the additional units accrued.
-See the table below entitled "Outstanding Equity Awards at Fiscal Year-End 2013" for information regarding accrued dividend equivalent rights.
+RSUs do not have voting rights, but do accrued dividend equivalent rights in the form of additional restricted stock units.
+The additional RSUs vest only to the extent the underlying RSUs vest.
+The RSUs granted in 2014 accrued dividend equivalent rights during 2014, but the amounts shown do not include the additional RSUs accrued.
+See the table below entitled "Outstanding Equity Awards at Fiscal Year-End 2014" for information regarding accrued dividend equivalent rights.